gitit4321/Oxidize/README.md

 https://devpost.com/software/frodo-s-nine-lives

 ## Play the game!
-Our react app is hosted on Heroku and you can try it out by following the link below! http://oxidize.herokuapp.com/
+Our react app is hosted on Heroku and you can try it out by following this link! http://oxidize.herokuapp.com/

 ## Installation